George Tyndall, former USC gynecologist facing sex crime charges, was found dead in his home at 76

 Longtime former USC gynecologist Dr. George Tyndall, who had been accused by more than 400 female patients of molestation over a period of several decades was found dead at his Los Angeles home Wednesday according to attorney Leonard Levine

-A close friend went to his home after being unable to reach him, and found him unresponsive.
+A close friend went to his home after being unable to reach him, and found Tyndall unresponsive.

+Tyndall's attorneys said there is no suspicion of foul play or suicide in his death, they believe he died of natural causes.
+The exact cause of death will be determined by medical examiners.

 The 76-year-old Tyndall was set to stand trial next year on sex crimes charges related to 16 former patients.